 In some cases, general health problems like a cold or flu will get better with time.
 Unfortunately, that doesn’t apply to dental problems, which only get worse!

-To avoid further pain and damage to your teeth, we recommend calling us immediately to make the first available appointment.
-Especially in cases like a knocked-out tooth because we have a better chance of saving it if we see you within an hour.
+To avoid further pain and damage to your teeth, we recommend calling us immediately to make the first available appointment, especially in cases like a knocked-out tooth.
+This is because we have a better chance of saving it if we see you within an hour.

 Is It True That Putting a Knocked-Out Tooth In Milk Actually Helps?

 Yes.
 A knocked-out tooth must be kept moist to stay “alive,” but milk is a better choice than water.
 It contains antibacterial agents, sugars that the cells on the root need to survive, and proteins to maintain the right balance of acids, all of which keep the tooth healthier and make it easier to save.

 In a Dental Emergency, Will I Need an Extraction or Root Canal?

 Not necessarily, but each situation is different, so it will depend on the type and severity of the problem.
 With that said, our main goal is to save your natural teeth whenever possible.
 To assess the damage, we’ll start with an exam and diagnostic images like X-rays.
 From there, we’ll discuss our findings and recommend the best type of treatment.